lockedsete/Certificates/README.md

 ### 🏆 Certificates

-In this repository I will share all the certificates of the courses I completed, during my climb in search of improvement in my career as a developer.
+In this repository, I will share all the certificates from the courses I am completing during my journey to improve my career..

 I invite you to take a look. 💪